fpdf-easytable/fpdf-easytable/README.md

    the directory /path/to/FPDF/makefont move those file to the directory /path/to/FPDF/font

-4. You are deady to use your fonts in your script:
+4. You are ready to use your fonts in your script:

        $pdf = new PDF();
        $pdf->AddFont('Cool-font','','My_font.php');  // Define the new font to use in the PDF object